Wu Rui: Life

-In 206 BC, Wu Rui was bestowed the title King of Hengshan (衡山王, Héngshān wáng) by Xiang Yu, as one of the 18 kings under the "Hegemon-King of Western Chu".
-In 202 BC, after Liu Bang's victory in the Battle of Gaixia, Wu Rui, along with other kings loyal to Liu Bang, called the latter to take the title of emperor.
+In 206 BC, Wu Rui was bestowed the title King of Hengshan (衡山王, Héngshān wáng) by Xiang Yu, as one of the 18 kings under the "Hegemon-King of Western Chu" (aka Xiang Yu).
+In 202 BC, after Liu Bang's victory in the Battle of Gaixia, Wu Rui, along with other kings loyal to Liu Bang, called the latter to ascend the title of emperor.
 After the foundation of Han dynasty, he was moved from Hengshan to become the King of Changsha.
 Wu Rui died shortly after reaching Linxiang (present-day Changsha), the capital of his new fief.

 Legacy

 Wu Rui was buried near Changsha.
 After his death, the kingdom passed to his son, Wu Chen (吳臣, Wú Chén).
 His descendants honored him under the posthumous name King Wen ("the civil king").
 His line was the only one among non-Liu family kings to survive past Liu Bang's reign.

-In the early Three Kingdoms Period, Wu Rui's tomb was demolished to provide the source of wood for a new temple for Sun Jian.
-The body was so well preserved that one of the participants later commented to Wu Gang (吳綱, Wú Gāng) "colonel of the Nanman" (南蠻校尉, Nánmán xiàowèi) and a living descendant of Wu Rui, that he looked particularly similar to his ancestor.
+In the early Three Kingdoms period, Wu Rui's tomb was demolished to provide the source of wood for a new temple for Sun Jian.
+The body was so well preserved that one of the participants later commented to Wu Gang (吳綱, Wú Gāng), then "colonel of the Nanman" (南蠻校尉, Nánmán xiàowèi) and a living descendant of Wu Rui, that he looked particularly similar to his ancestor.